MikeOpenHWGroup/CORE-V_VERIF_DOCS/source/pulp_verif.rst

 the CV32E verification environment, and will have the same ability to run the RISC-V Compliance test-suite.

+.. _ri5cy:

 RI5CY
 -----

 The following is a discussion of the verification environment, testbench and testcases developed for RI5CY.

+.. _ri5cy_testbench:

 RI5CY Testbench
 ~~~~~~~~~~~~~~~

-The verification environment (testbench) for RI5CY is shown in .
+The verification environment (testbench) for RI5CY is shown in Illustration 1.
 It is
 coded entirely in SystemVerilog.
 The core is instantiated in a wrapper
 that connects it to a memory model.
 A set of assertions embedded in the
 RTL [4]_ catch things like out-of-range vectors and unknown values on